 What It Means: A huge majority of virtual sellers are seeing great success with videos.
 The stats don’t lie: Receiving a personal video makes prospects more likely to reply.

 What It Means: What’s a hybrid video?
 It’s a video where you show both your webcam and your recorded screen.
-Example: Showing something that caught your attention on your prospect’s website or LinkedIn profile, while including your talking head in the corner.
-It’s a great way to communicate information while flexing your personal charisma, and it’s far better than a faceless voiceover.
+Example: Showing something that caught your attention on your prospect’s website or LinkedIn profile while including your talking head in the corner.
+It’s a great way to communicate information while flexing your charisma, and far better than a faceless voiceover.

 What It Means: Recording videos can seem intimidating, but once sellers get their technique down, they can produce and send off videos just as quickly as (or maybe even faster than) writing an email or making a sales call.

 What It Means: Videos show your sincerity, demonstrate what makes your product different, and cement trust.
-People are more inclined to buy from people they know and trust, and video is a shortcut to establishing that familiarity ASAP.
+People are more inclined to buy from people they know and trust; video is a shortcut to establishing that familiarity ASAP.